xavidop/alexa-python-lambda-helloworld/README.md

 3. Looks in your skill project's manifest (skill.json file) for AWS Lambda endpoints.
 These are listed in the manifest.apis.<skill type>.endpoint or manifest.apis.<skill type>.regions.<region code>.endpoint objects (for example, manifest.apis.custom.endpoint or manifest.apis.smartHome.regions.NA.endpoint).
 Each endpoint object contains a sourceDir value, and optionally a uri value.
 ASK CLI upload the contents of the sourceDir folder to the corresponding AWS Lambda function and names the Lambda function the same as the uri value.
 For more details about how ASK CLI performs uploads to Lambda, see AWS Lambda deployment details.
 4. Looks in your skill project folder for in-skill products, and if it finds any, uploads them to your skill.
 For more information about in-skill products, see the In-Skill Purchasing Overview.

+In Python there are some more steps.
+Before deploy your Alexa Skill, the script `pre_deploy_hook` in `hooks` folder will be executed.
+This script will be run the following tasks:
+1. It will copy all the files of your `site-packages` of your Python Virtual Environment in a new folder called `lambda_upload` located in `lambda/py` folder.
+2. Then will copy the source code of your skill written in Python located in `lambda/py` in `lambda/py/lambda_puload`.
+3. Finally, this new folder as a `.zip` will be deployed to AWS.

 After the execution of the above command, we will have the `config` file properly filled: